-- To receive and adopt the directors' statement and audited financial statements for the year ended 31 December 2022 and the independent auditors' report thereon.
-(Resolution 1) - To declare a first and final one-tier tax exempt dividend of 6.0 cents per ordinary share for the year ended 31 December 2022.
-(Resolution 2) - 3.
-To approve the sum of S\$280,315 as directors' fees for the financial year ended 31 December 2022.
-(2021: S\$289,322)
+- Resolution 1To receive and adopt the Directors' Statement and Audited Financial Statements for the year ended 31 December 2023 and the Independent Auditors' report thereon. - Resolution 2 To declare a first and final one-tier tax exempt dividend of 9.2 cents per ordinary share for the year ended 31 December 2023. - Resolution 3 To approve the sum of S\$238,068 as Directors' Fees for the financial year ended 31 December 2023.
+(2022: S\$280,315). - Resolution 4 To re-appoint Mr. Wee Ee Chao as Director pursuant to Rule 720(5) of the Listing Manual of the Singapore Exchange Securities Trading Limited ("SGX-ST"). - Resolution 5 To re-elect Mr. Tang Wee Loke, a Director who will retire by rotation pursuant to Regulation 91 of the Company's Constitution and who, being eligible, will offer himself for re-election. - Resolution 6 To re-elect Mr. Tay Wee Jin Michael, a Director who will retire by rotation pursuant to Regulation 97 of the Company's Constitution and who, being eligible, will offer himself for re-election.

-(Resolution 3)

-4a.
-To re-elect Mr. Kuah Boon Wee, a director who will retire by rotation pursuant to Regulation 91 of the Company's Constitution and who, being eligible, will offer himself for re-election.

-Note: Mr. Kuah Boon Wee is a non-executive independent director, the chairman of the audit committee and a member of the remuneration committee.
-Upon his re-election as a director, he will continue in the said capacities.
-Detailed information on Mr. Kuah is set out in the "Corporate Information" and "Profile of Directors & Key Management Personnel" sections in the Annual Report and "Additional Information on Directors Seeking Re-election" in this notice.
+Detailed information on Mr. Wee Ee Chao, Mr. Tang Wee Loke and Mr. Tay Wee Jin Michael can be found in the "Corporate Information" and "Profile of Directors & Key Management Personnel" sections in the Annual Report and "Additional Information on Directors Seeking Re-election" in this notice.